jccrosby/smart-ai-adoption/slides.md

 The pressure to "do something with AI" can lead to rushed decisions & poor outcomes

-1. It's an exciting time!
+1. It's an exciting time though!
 AI offers opportunities like
    1. Enhanced productivity
    2. Better quality
    3. Faster cycles or higher velocity
    4. More innovation more often
 2. There are risks that come along with that - FOMO is a big driver of that
-   1. No direction - lack of clear goals
+   1. You want to jump on the opportunities, but there's no direction - lack of clear goals
-   2. Not having a plan
+   2. There's not a plan
-   3. No coherent strategy
+   3. and there is no coherent strategy
    4. "just get out there and make sure we're using it"

 The challenge is to navigate this quickly evolving landscape smartly, so we can harness those opportunities and avoid the risks and pitfalls.